On behalf of Weisman, Kennedy & Berris Co., L.P.A. posted in wrongful death on Wednesday, December 26, 2012.

 The deaths are primarily attributed to death by firearms, with 63 deaths attributed to shootings.
 Deaths from handguns have risen from 25 in 2008 to 50 in 2011.
 From 2002 to 2011, the FBI states that 543 law enforcement officers were killed on the job, with 500 of those deaths being caused by firearms and, of those, 366 from handguns.
 Of those killed in 2011, 51 were wearing body armor, and 46 of those officers were still killed by firearms.

 A wrongful death is difficult for everyone involved, so it’s important to look into the legal options available.
-There may be options that will help pay for debt accrued from medical care and funeral costs, and families may be able to obtain pain and suffering awards from the courts.
+There may be options that will help pay for debt accrued from medical care and the average funeral cost, and families may be able to obtain pain and suffering awards from the courts.
 Certain aspects of personal injury law can be different when a situation involves a law enforcement officer, so speaking to an experienced attorney may be helpful.

 Source: Dayton Daily News, “Cop deaths up for third straight year,” Mark Gokavi, Dec.
 25, 2012